SimoneZeng/awesome-vector-ANN-search-papers/README.md

 ## Introduction of ANN search
 In general, there are many great articles in the website of [Pinecone](https://www.pinecone.io/learn/) and [Zilliz](https://zilliz.com/learn), including core components, deep dives, user cases and ML foundations in the field of vector databases.

+Recently, the 1st Workshop on Vector Databases is held along with ICML2025.
+Please refer to [VecDB](https://vecdb-ws.github.io/icml2025/) for detailed technical report.

 If you are a Chinese developer and want to learn about the getting-started concepts and techniques in ANN search with vector datasets, here is a [blog](https://zhuanlan.zhihu.com/p/686251186) that contains most of the concepts for a beginner.

 ## Papers Refined with Categories